 Rich, creamy and not too sweet Leche Flan

-- To achieve the dreamy and rich texture without adding too much Condensed Milk, add table cream or heavy cream.
+- To achieve the dreamy and rich texture without adding a lot of condensed milk, add table cream or heavy cream.
 The high protein content will add structure and the milky and creamy flavor makes the flan even more delicious!

-- Finally, add some acid like calamansi or lemon juice and a pinch of salt to balance the sweetness.
-Amazing how a simple ingredient can make such a difference isn’t it?
+- Finally, add calamansi or lemon juice and a pinch of salt to balance the sweetness.
+Amazing how a simple ingredient can make such a difference isn't it?